 Los Angeles, CA 90010

 Coordinates and monitors prosecution effort of criminal activity related to domestic violence.
 Provides information on shelters and safety issues of battered victims.
 Hotline provides counseling and referrals.
 Hotline 24 hr/7 day a week (Bilingual).

 El Monte, CA 91731

 Prepares youth in out-of-home placement for successful lives as adults.
 Provides assistance with emancipation services and benefits for education, career, and housing need.

 Information regarding victims’ rights and what to expect while going through the court system.
 Confidential referrals for counseling.
 Spanish services available.
 FREE.
+Online chat available.